-They are required by law to provide proof that you authorized the inquiry through a credit card application or some other type of documentation.
+They are required by law to provide proof that you authorized the inquiry through a loan or credit card application.
 If they can’t, they must instruct the credit bureau to remove the inquiry from your credit report.

 File a Credit Bureau Dispute If Necessary

 Often, the credit card company may just remove it rather than going through the hassle of digging up old paperwork.
 If you have difficulty working with the credit card issuer, you can also file a dispute directly with the credit bureau.

 When deciding whether to dispute hard inquiries, look at your overall credit situation.
 It may not be worth your time if you only expect to get one or two inquiries removed.
 After all, that will probably only result in an increase of a few points.